jack-mcveigh/secretly/README.md

     }
     ```

 * __yaml__ - YAML map.
 The secret stores YAML data; read a specific field from the YAML map.
-Note: If you want to read the entire json object, use the text type.
+Note: If you want to read the entire yaml mapping, use the text type.

     _Example secret that stores a YAML map:_